 - Existence of a work-in-kind agreement and its impact on the GAIC liability.

-These certificates may be used to form part of a s32 vendor’s statement.
+These certificates can be used to form part of a s32 vendor’s statement.

-To enable transfers of title, registrations of a subdivisions and building works, we issue the following certificates for land in the contribution area subject to your application.
+To enable transfers of title, registrations of a subdivision and permit applications for building works, we issue the following certificates for land in the contribution area subject to your application.
 There is no fee but we will only issue these certificates if we accept the facts stated in the lodged GAIC contribution form advising us of a GAIC event:

 Notices we issue